GeoPython-UPD/site/source/lessons/L1/course-environment-components.rst

 During the course we will use actively an application called `Discord <https://discord.com/>`__ for discussion and questions about the lessons and exercises.
 All enrolled students have received an invite link to the `geo-python2021` workspace at the start of the course.
-:doc:`Read more about Slack  <slack-usage>`.
+:doc:`Read more about Discord  <discord-usage>`.

 Zoom
 ------

-We will use zoom during the live sessions at the UP Diliman during the remote teaching period in Autumn 2021.
+We will use zoom during the live sessions at the UP Diliman during the remote teaching period of 2nd Semester, AY 2021-2022.
 Zoom link and details are in UVLe and Discord and were sent out via email to registered students.

 Page summary